La Conga – 1551 N. Vine

 The Bambu Hut

 Harold La Van had operated a club at 25 Windward Avenue in Venice since the mid 1930s.
-On February 2, 1940 he reopened the club as the Bambu Hut with a new, tropical theme.
+On February 2, 1940 he reopened it as the Bambu Hut with a new, tropical theme.
 La Van soon moved on to other ventures, including the Coral Isle, but the Bamboo Hut continued under various managers into the 1950s.

 Ad for the Bamboo Hut.
 West Los Angeles Independent 2/22/1946

 Other crazes would come and go but Hollywood never really lost its fondness for things tropical.
 On December 7, 1941, all eyes turned to Honolulu, in horror, with the sneak attack on Pearl Harbor.
 Following the US entry into World War II, Los Angeles became a port of embarkation for service personnel heading to the Pacific Theater.
 The China Clippers were painted olive drab, the Matson “Big White Ships” became grey and these romantic modes of transportation were drafted into military service.
 Waikiki Beach was closed off with barbed wire and The Royal Hawaiian became an R&R facility for the military.
+E.R.
+Gantt (Don the Beachcomber) joined the military and would go on to earn a Purple Heart and a Bronze Star for his service.

-On January 18, 1942, Hawaiian and Tahitian performers from 12 nightclubs, including Bob Brooks’ 7 Seas, Zamboanga, the Hula Hut, and Gene’s Hawaiian Village, lent their talent at a rally for defense savings stamps and bonds at the Defense House in Pershing Square and drew the largest crowd to date.
+On January 18, 1942, Hawaiian and Tahitian performers from 12 nightclubs, including Bob Brooks’ 7 Seas, Zamboanga, the Hula Hut and Gene’s Hawaiian Village, lent their talent at a rally for defense savings stamps and bonds at the Defense House in Pershing Square and drew the largest crowd to date.

 Tropical-themed bars and restaurants became more popular than ever during and after the war and, of course, Don the Beachcomber’s, the Seven Seas, The Cocoanut Grove and King’s Tropical Inn remained fixtures for decades.